 There are no study-specific risks to you or your baby if you become pregnant.
-Your pregnancy will be reported to the Antiretroviral Pregnancy Registry as per standard of care through your health care provider.
+Your pregnancy will be reported to the Antiretroviral Pregnancy Registry an international database that collects information about pregnancies in women taking anti-HIV drugs.
+This report will not use your name or other information that could be used to identify you.
 Your doctor may ask you to stop being in the study if you become pregnant.